Scammers are everywhere..............Beware!

 Puppyluv56

-Thanks for the info Bob.
-There was a guy that popped up on my messages a year or so ago.
-Don't remember his name now but he gave me this bogus story about living in Florida but was overseas and could not get home.
-He was wanting money to get him Back and he could get to his own money.
-Yeah right.
-I have never been in another country that I did not have full access to my money.
-He was a smooth talker and I am sure someone would have fallen for that story, not this chic.
+Thanks for the info, Bob.
+There was a guy who popped up in my messages a year or so ago.
+I don't remember his name now, but he gave me this bogus story about living in Florida but being overseas and unable to get home.
+He wanted money to get back, claiming he could access his own funds.
+Yeah, right.
+I have never been in another country where I did not have full access to my money.
+He was a smooth talker, and I am sure someone would have fallen for that story, but not this chick.
 The scammers are out there.
 It is big money!
 They take from the poor, struggling people, or just those with big hearts.
 There is always a hole in the story!
 Look for it!

 Pup